Bulgaria: Borisov's conservative GERB leads in early results – DW – 10/27/2024

 This was followed by the reformist coalition PP-DB at 14.76% and the ultra-nationalist Vazrazhdane (Revival) party at around 13.8%.

-According to an exit poll by Alpha Research, GERB is likely to get around 74 seats in the 240-seat parliament, while PP could get 42 seats, and Revival 36 seats respectively.
+According to an exit poll showing similar results by Alpha Research, GERB was likely to get around 74 seats in the 240-seat parliament, while PP could get 42 seats, and Revival 36 seats respectively.

 Sunday's vote was called after the seven groups elected in a June vote did not succeed in forming a workable coalition.